-A method for initial filling of the system and replacing water lost during servicing etc. directly from the mains supply, is provided (see fig. 9).
+A method for initial filling of the system and replacing water lost during servicing etc. directly from the mains supply, must be provided (see fig. 8).
 This method of filling complies with the current Water Supply (Water Fittings) Regulations 1999 and Water Bylaws 2000 (Scotland).
-If an alternative location is preferred, it should be connected as detailed in fig. 9.
+If an alternative location is preferred, it should be connected as detailed in fig. 8.